 Using eye tracking at the Deloitte Neuroscience Institute

-At the Deloitte Neuroscience Institute (DNI), we use eye-tracking as a method to test and improve the impact of communication and user-friendliness of different media.
+At the Deloitte Neuroscience Institute, we use eye tracking as a method to test and improve the impact of communication and user-friendliness of different media.
 These can be marketing brochures and videos, sales presentations, dashboards or software applications

-Eye tracking is, in combination with other neuroscientific methods, one of the main methods of the DNI.
+Eye tracking is, in combination with other neuroscientific methods, one of the main methods of the Deloitte Neuroscience Institute.
 We can, for example, shed light on whether customers understand content easily and whether communications achieve their objective.
 If not, we provide targeted recommendations for improvement.

 The Deloitte Neuroscience Institute offers – among other things: